-Carole has lived in Greenwich for almost thirty years and was commissioned as a SPA in 2008.
-She works as part of the St Alfege pastoral team and is responsible for organising the worship at Queen Elizabeth College alms houses and handles our baptism enquiries.
+Carole has lived in Greenwich for over thirty years and was commissioned as a SPA in 2008.
+She is part of the St Alfege pastoral ministry team alongside the Vicar and Readers.
+She organises the weekly worship at Queen Elizabeth College alms houses and handles our baptism enquiries.
 She also holds the position of music librarian.
-Outside the parish, Carole is a day chaplain at Southwark Cathedral, a volunteer Chaplain at Lewisham Hospital and Chaplain to the Fire Brigade in Greenwich and Plumstead.
+Outside the parish, Carole is a Day Chaplain at Southwark Cathedral, a volunteer Chaplain at Lewisham Hospital and Chaplain to the Fire Brigade in Greenwich and Plumstead.

 Dr Irene Bishop, Churchwarden